 var dog = ‘jenny’;

-Now you will get the value ‘jenny’.
+The result will be the value ‘jenny’.

 What is Scope?